The Suntory Group has been conducting Natural Water Sanctuary Projects in order to preserve water resources and biodiversity.

 From "Water for Suntory" to "Water for the Society"

 In 2009, we set a mid-term goal of expanding forest area required to nurture groundwater so as to recharge the amount used at Suntory production facilities in Japan, and in 2013, we successfully expanded protected forests area to about 7,600ha, which exceeded our goal.
-In 2014, we set a new target for 2020 to expand the areas of the forests to 12,000ha in order to recharge twice as much, groundwater as will be used in production facilities in 2020, thus not only satisfying Suntory’s own needs, but also contributing to society.
-As of March 2017, there are 20 Suntory Natural Water Sanctuaries across 14 prefectures in Japan with a total of approximately 9,000 ha, managed according to the characteristics of each forest.
+In 2014, we set a new target to nurture double the amount of groundwater pumped up in all of our factories in Japan by 2020 for use not only by Suntory but also by society.
+As of March 2018, there are 20 Suntory Natural Water Sanctuaries across 14 prefectures in Japan with a total of approximately 9,000 ha, managed according to the characteristics of each forest.

 Forest Cultivation Forecasting Several Decades to Several Hundred Years -- Natural Water Sanctuary's Ideal Form

-Approximately 70% of Japan’’s land mass is said to be covered with forests, but not all forests are healthy.
-To improve forest conditions, Suntory established the following objectives for the Natural Water Sanctuaries and continues to work with local communities in a variety of ways.
+Approximately 70% of Japan’s land mass is said to be covered with forests, but not all forests are healthy.
+Natural Water Sanctuaries designated by Suntory go further than reducing the impact on our business activities to contribute to conservation of biodiversity by advancing initiatives to revitalizes forests that have been devastated.
+Suntory established the following objectives for the Natural Water Sanctuaries and continues to work with local communities in a variety of ways.

 <Natural Water Sanctuary Development Targets>